 Tony Ferguson is by far the most well-known MMA fighter to have come from the 10th Planet.
 In addition, He holds a black belt in BJJ under Eddie Bravo.

 Ferguson has had an incredible run in the UFC during his ten-year career.
 He has won 11 consecutive fights from 2013 to 2019, improving his overall record to 25-3.

 - Kelvin Gastelum

 Kelvin Gastelum is a Brazilian jiu-jitsu black belt under Brian Beaumont, elevated to this rank in July 2018.
 He has been training in jiu-jitsu for many years at 10th Planet Yuma, an Arizona-based jiu-jitsu school, where he has received numerous awards.

-Kelvin is a middleweight/welterweight fighter in the Ultimate Fighting Championship (UFC), and he is the winner of The Ultimate Fighter (TUF).
-He now has a 17-8 record in the sport of mixed martial arts.
+Kelvin is a middleweight/welterweight fighter in the Ultimate Fighting Championship (UFC) and the winner of The Ultimate Fighter (TUF).
+He now has a 17-8 record in mixed martial arts.

 10th Planet Jiu-Jitsu Accomplishments